dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-windows-form.md

 ## .NET security

-In order to run this code example, you must have permission to access the printer you use with your computer.
+To run this code example, you must have permission to access the printer you use with your computer.

 ## See also